The ultimate guide to Angkor Wat

 You’ll find lots of hidden spots for photography all over the temple site.
 Make sure to ask your driver or guide for his advice.
 You will find great spots at Bayon and Ta Prohm.

 Angkor Wat is ancient and some of the structures are in poor condition.
-Watch out on the steps – they’re steep and narrow.
+Watch out on the steps – they’re steep, narrow, and slippery.

 Landmines